Last updated on June 16th, 2021 at 01:58 pm

-One of the drivers of technical debt—one of the most important generators of technical debt—is crossing the fine line from urgency to panic when it comes to deadlines.
+One of the drivers of technical debt—one of the most important generators of technical debt—is pressure to complete projects.
+It is pressure that leads to crossing the fine line from urgency to panic when it comes to deadlines.

 On October 12, 2017, the Chicago Cubs and Washington Nationals met at the Nationals’ home field for Game 5 of the National League Divisional Series (American baseball playoffs).
 At that point, the series was tied 2-2.
 It was a high-pressure game that would decide the division championship.
 By the end of the second inning, the Nationals led 4-1.
 They went on to lose, 9-8.